What is AVS?

 - Play a Game First: it’s actually not an option, just a tip, that you need to play your game first

 - View Friends List: show latest scores of your friends (you can manage them on the forum)

 - View Top Scores: show all top scores for the current game

 In the PC software there are three tabs.
-Download prograss and your current game time are shown everytime:
+Download progress and your current game time are shown every time:

 - Summary: this page shows your nintendoage profile name, membership length, links to game rankings and latest scores.

 - Login details: on this page your personal AVS key is shown.
 If you do not have any, press on the link Get keys from NintendoAGE to create one.

 - Console details: your console firmware version is shown here.